SoniBasant/b9-country-info/README.md

 ### Screenshot

-**Snapshot at screen width 1440px >** `Home page` with some country cards in dark theme.
+**Snapshot at screen width 1440px >** `Home page` with some country cards in light theme.
 ![](./design/country-info-snap-1.png)

 **Snapshot at screen width 1040px >** Using search bar, find the India card, it shows 2 countries which has "india" in their name.
 You can also see dropdown menu.
-Theme is light.
+Theme is dark.
 ![](./design/country-info-snap-2.png)

-**Snapshot at screen width 1040px >** `Detail page` of India in the light theme.
+**Snapshot at screen width 1040px >** `Detail page` of India in the dark theme.
 You can see basic information about India like population, region, capital, currency and more.

 Also, you can see neighbor countries name inside buttons.
 If you click them, you can see detail page on clicked country.
 ![](./design/country-info-snap-3.png)

 You can find more snapshots in `design` folder.
 Original designs are also there in that folder.